qilinli/gns-fragment/README.md

 ```

 ## Inference
 FGN inference on all cases (.npz) with in the data folder including subfolder.
-The inference can go as many steps as you want, where each step is of 0.06 ms.
+The inference can go as many steps as you want, where each step is of 0.06 ms. Detonation_xy specifies the xy coordinates of the explosive source (z is controled by standoff distance).
 ```
-python -m gns.inference --data_path=$PATH_TO_DATA --nsteps=81
+python -m gns.inference --data_path=$PATH_TO_DATA --nsteps=81 --detonation_xy=0,0
 ```

 ## Result